marisarpo/horizons-week02/day4/2_horello-ajax/readme.md

   ![Getting the token](images/capture7.jpeg)

 1. Click "Allow" on the authentication screen.
-1. Copy this token and paste it into `config.js` into `horello.apiToken`.
+1. Copy this token and paste it into `config.js` into a property called `horello.apiToken`.

 By now, this is how your `config.js` file should look.